 Natalie Klouda is a British violinist and composer.
-Her early training was at the Yehudi Menuhin School, where she was greatly influenced by Lord Menuhin.
-A project to write compositions for Yehudi Menuhin's 80th Birthday engaged her passion for chamber music performance and composition.
+Her early training was at the Yehudi Menuhin School, where she was greatly influenced by Yehudi Menuhin.
+A project to write compositions for his 80th Birthday engaged her passion for both chamber music performance and composition.

 Natalie enjoys collaborating in festivals across Europe as well as performing with UK Ensembles.
-The 2018/19 season has included performances with the Ossian Ensemble, Solstice Quartet, Ensemble 360, Jigsaw Players and the Heath Quartet (USA/Canada Tour).
+The 2018/19 season included performances with the Ossian Ensemble, Solstice Quartet, Ensemble 360, the Jigsaw Players, Manchester Collective and the Heath Quartet (America/Canada Tours).

 As a composer, Natalie’s most recent CD release was of her piano trio, ‘Fantasy Triptych’.
 Commissioned and performed by the Monte Piano Trio for Genuin Label in 2017, it has been aired on radio in Finland, Germany, Switzerland and in the USA.
-Trio Isimsiz also toured the UK and Germany with this work in the Autumn and the next performance is by the Kungsbacka Trio at Kings Place March 2019.
-‘A work with a future, no doubt,’ said Helen Wallace of BBC Music Magazine.
+Trio Isimsiz toured the UK and Germany with this work throughout Autumn 2018 and it was also performed by the Kungsbacka Trio at Kings Place for BBC Radio 3 in March 2019.
+‘A work with a future, no doubt,’ Helen Wallace, BBC Music Magazine.

-Natalie is a founder of the Highgate International Chamber Music Festival and has been Co-Artistic Director since the first edition in 2012.
+Natalie has been Co- Artistic Director/ Founder of the Highgate International Chamber Music Festival since the first edition in 2012.